quinnmax/situate/readme.md

 	"max_testing_images"               : "",
 	"testing_seed"                     : ""

-When the same folder is specified for training and testing and no split files are provided, split files will be generated and saved in
+When the same directory is specified for training and testing and no split files are provided, split files will be generated and saved in
 *data_splits/[situation description]_[time stamp]/*

 #### Including maximum number of testing images